As the world battles to bring novel coronavirus infections under control, more and more people are seeking information around the virus.

 Africa Check has been busy fact-checking viral WhatsApp messages, Facebook posts, tweets and news articles in recent weeks.
 We will continue to do so as long as there is a need for accurate information during this difficult time.

-We have grouped our fact-checks into six broad categories.
-We will be adding more categories – and checks – as we encounter them.
+We have grouped our fact-checks into a running list of six broad categories.
+We will be adding more categories such as podcasts.

 Want even more fact-checks?